Uzerkhan786/TO-DO-LIST-ALL/README.md

 How to Start to do list in local server

-Prerequisites-install mongo DB
+Prerequisites-"install mongo DB"

-first you clone this in your system then go to windows powershell or any other terminal and open file by cd to file location then install "npm init" afer that install "npm i" then "npm i node express mongoose ejs body-parser"
+1-first you clone this in your system
+2-then go to windows powershell or any other terminal and open file by cd to file location 3-then install "npm init"
+4-afer that install "npm i"
+5-then "npm i node express mongoose ejs body-parser"

 THEN node app.js